frccode/frccode/docs/Learn/Chapter_5/drive_bases.md

 This structure separates hardware logic from robot behavior, making code easier to maintain and extend.

+## Simulator

+Below is an interactive simulator showing the difference between drivebases.

 ## Where to go Next?

+Choose the following section based off the drivebase you plan to program:

 [Swerve Control](./swerve_control.md)